 Potential Biological Removal (PBR) is the product of minimum population size, one-half the maximum productivity rate, and a "recovery" factor (MMPA Sec.
 3. 16 U.S.C.
 1362; Wade and Angliss 1997).
 The minimum population size is 99,975 animals.
 The maximum productivity rate is 0.04, the default value for cetaceans.
-The "recovery" factor, which accounts for endangered, depleted, threatened, or stocks of unknown status, relative to optimum sustainable population (OSP) is assumed to be 0.5 because the CV of the average mortality estimate is less than 0.3 (Wade and Angliss 1997).
+The "recovery" factor is 0.5, the default value for stocks of unknown status relative to optimum sustainable population (OSP), and because the CV of the average mortality estimate is less than 0.3 (Wade and Angliss 1997).
 PBR for the western North Atlantic stock of common dolphin is 1,000.